ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 It is important to remember that the operation that results in the most useful and strongest limb may be different from the one that gives the most normal appearance.
-If amputation is needed, rehabilitation that includes physical therapy can help maximize the patient’s physical functioning.
+If amputation is needed, rehabilitation that includes physical therapy can help maximize the patient’s physical abilities.
 Rehabilitation can also help a person cope with the social and emotional effects of losing a limb.